spardog/spardog.github.io/README.md

 >Here you can find my complete [CV](https://spardog.github.io/CV.pdf)
 >
 ### Prime graph's code
-> Here you can find the code we use in our paper relating directed graphs and prime graphs: [prime_graphs.zip](https://spardog.github.io/prime_graphs.zip)
+> Here is the code we use in our paper relating directed graphs and prime graphs: https://github.com/vgeorgeucsd/prime_graphs.git